guipinheeiro/resume/README.md

 ## Contact

-For any queries, feel free to reach out to me at [your-email].
+For any queries, feel free to reach out to me.